This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 - Skip the jalapeno if you don’t like spice.
 (Alternately, if you dig spiciness, consider adding more!)

 - If you’re bringing them with you to a gathering, do everything except fill the egg whites.
-To transport your ingredients, place the empty egg whites on a plate while pressing plastic wrap on top of the filling mixture so that air doesn’t get in to oxidize the avocado.
+To transport the ingredients, place the empty whites on a plate.
+Press plastic wrap on top of the filling mixture so that the avocado does not oxidize.

 Avocado Deviled Eggs